-- Bits 20:18 of the AUD_CONFIG_BE register have the Hblank early enable for each pipe for DP Audio. - For the following cases of VDSC, 4K, 5K and 8K resolutions the following programming sequence needs to be performed by the driver before setting the Audio Presence detect of pipe for DP audio.
-This is not required for HDMI Audio. - A. Driver must Program "Hblank Early Enable for Pipe X" = 1b always - B. Determine required pixel clocks between hblank_early rise and hblank rise
+- For the following cases of VDSC, 4K, 5K and 8K resolutions the following programming sequence needs to be performed by the driver before setting the Audio Presence detect of pipe for DP audio.
+This is not required for HDMI Audio. - A. Driver must Program "Hblank Early Enable for Pipe X" = 1b always - B. Determine required pixel clocks between hblank\early rise and hblank rise